S1r0hub/Unity-VRInputModule/README.md

 Another one could be that there are multiple `EventSystem` components in the scene
 that prevent the call of the `Process` function.

+> I created a controller pickup functionality, but changing items immediately removes the selected one?

+I had this problem and searched for a solution about half an hour or longer...
+For me, it was no bug in my code.
+It was simply caused by the property **Hide Hand On Attach**.
+This property is provided by Valves `Interactable` script and seems to cause problems switching items.
+I suggest to hide both, the controller and the hand to avoid such bugs.

 <br/>